315+ Telescopes Ranked

 Alternative Recommendations

-I realistically see the Inspire 100AZ as the best refractor I’m going to get in its price range.
-The Inspire 100AZ is only an acceptable, but so-so telescope.
-We would recommend you consider a reflector instead, as few refractors of acceptable quality exist in this price range.
-All reflectors have larger apertures and, in some ways, better mounts and optics than the Inspire 100AZ.
-Here are some of our favorites.
+I would still recommend you consider a reflector instead, as very few refractors of acceptable quality exist in this price range.
+All comparable reflectors have larger apertures and, in some ways, better mounts and optics than the Inspire 100AZ.
+Here are some of my favorites:

 Under $300

-• The Zhumell Z100 and Orion SkyScanner 100mm technically have slightly less light-gathering ability than the Inspire 100AZ, but don’t suffer from chromatic aberration and are much easier to aim.
+• The Zhumell Z100 technically has slightly less light-gathering ability than the Inspire 100AZ, but don’t suffer from chromatic aberration and are much easier to aim.
 The shorter focal length and resultingly wider field of view helps, too.

-• The Zhumell Z114 and Orion StarBlast 4.5 Astro beat the Inspire 100AZ in both light-gathering power and overall sharpness/clarity on smaller targets too.
-They’re
+• The Zhumell Z114 beats the Inspire 100AZ in both light-gathering power and overall sharpness/clarity on smaller targets too.

 • The Sky-Watcher Heritage 130P provides a significant boost in light gathering and resolving power over the Inspire 100AZ at the same focal length, free of chromatic aberration and with a sturdy, easy-to-use tabletop Dobsonian mount.